Bondi tours Alcatraz as part of Trump's plan to reopen former prison

 Bondi toured Alcatraz, currently part of the National Park Service, along with Interior Secretary Doug Burgum, arriving on a Coast Guard vessel.
 They were joined by a contingent of administration officials and Secret Service staffers who walked in the chilly bay air among the crumbling buildings, many dating back to the late 19th century.

 The attorney general was seen posing for pictures in front of Alcatraz signs and vista points on the island.
-Later, Bondi posted an image of her tour on the X social media platform, saying that, "Under President Trump, we are Making America Safe Again."
+Later, Bondi and Burgum posted images of their tour on the X social media platform.

 A spokesperson for the Department of Justice told CBS News that Bondi and Burgum were visiting Alcatraz to receive a briefing on the facility and the surrounding island.
 They were also directing staff to collaborate on the necessary planning to rehabilitate and reopen the facility, the spokesperson said.